puneetkkala/puneetkkala.github.io/docs/about.md

 ---

 # About Puneet

-Hi, I’m **Puneet** — a Senior Software Engineer specialized in Android Accessibility and a passionate advocate for digital inclusion.
+Hi, I’m **Puneet** — a CPACC Certified Senior Software Engineer specialized in Android Accessibility and a passionate advocate for digital inclusion.
 I currently live in Berlin and have roots in India.
 Through **Happy Hub**, I aim to elevate accessibility awareness and empower professionals across the world.
+My karma is creation, my gift is clarity, and I am committed to showing up every day to build a more accessible digital future.

 ---